buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 If we wish to drive our versions from GitHub Pipeline builds the variable ```github.run_number``` gives us the specific build which created the artifact.

-So we'd simply tag the container with a version number when pushing it up to a repository as as follows:
+So we'd simply tag the container with a version number when pushing it up to a repository as follows:

 ```
 - name: Build and push